bobby5develops/angularjs-lazy-loading-with-requirejs-optimisation/client/src/app/states/home/README.md

 dependencies need to be hardcoded in an AMD module before it can be found by the optimiser.
 Note also that this file is meant to be generated from `xxx.state.config` as its lazy dependencies are also contained in the 'lazyDependencies' parameter in `xxx.state.config.js`.
 This generation has not yet been implemented however.
-* `xxx.state.js`: This file is responsible for registering the state with the module.
+* `xxx.state.js`: This file is responsible for registering the state with the module. note that it is not lazy loaded, but instead it will be compiled to become part of `app.bootstrap.js` as this file needs to run before the app is bootstrapped.
+A path entry for this file has to be found in [`client/src/app/dependencies/state.dependencies.js`](https://github.com/ifyio/angularjs-lazy-loading-with-requirejs-optimisation/blob/master/client/src/app/dependencies/state.dependencies.js) so that it can be found by the r.js optimiser